grocy/grocy-desktop/README.md

 ## How to update

 Just download and execute the [latest release installer](https://releases.grocy.info/latest-desktop).
-Grocy and Barcode Buddy (if enabled) can also be updated separately (see the `Grocy` and `Barcode Buddy` menu in the top menu bar).

 ## How to backup/restore